tymyrddin/blue/source/docs/stormforge/labs.md

 (finished intelligence), the crew learns to separate real signals from crashing waves of noise.
 Participants will work with messy feeds, common misreadings, and shifting winds of adversary behaviour.

-**Outcome:** The ability to turn raw chaos into decision-ready bearings — intelligence you would actually trust at the helm.
+**Outcome:** The ability to turn raw chaos into decision-ready bearings.
+Intelligence you would actually trust at the helm.